Anglo-German Fellowship

-The Anglo-German Fellowship was a membership organisation that existed from 1935 to 1939, and aimed to encourage friendly relations between the United Kingdom and Germany.
+The Anglo-German Fellowship (AGF) was a membership organisation that existed from 1935 to 1939, and aimed to encourage friendly relations between the United Kingdom and Germany.
 Previous groups in Britain with the same aims had been wound up when Adolf Hitler came to power.
 It was sometimes perceived as being allied to Nazism and had fascist members.
 However, its founding leader Lord Mount Temple stated publicly that membership did not assume support for Nazism or antisemitism, and he later resigned in protest against Nazi antisemitism.
 The organisation closed down soon afterwards, at the beginning of the Second World War.

 Origins

 In a 1935 speech, the Prince of Wales (later Edward VIII) had called for a closer understanding of Germany in order to safeguard peace in Europe, and in response Sir Thomas Moore, a Conservative Member of Parliament, suggested setting up a study group of pro-German MPs.
 The Anglo-German Fellowship, which had been in gestation for about a year, was established in September 1935 with Lord Mount Temple as chairman, and political secretary and historian Philip Conwell-Evans and businessman Ernest Tennant as honorary secretaries.
 Tennant was a friend of Joachim von Ribbentrop, German Ambassador to Britain.
 The group's stated aims were to foster political, professional, commercial and sporting links with Germany, but Mount Temple stated publicly that membership of the society did not assume support for Nazism or anti-Semitism.

 An application was made to the Board of Trade on 26 July 1935 for "a licence directing an association about to be formed under the name of The Anglo-German Fellowship".
 The objectives of the proposed association were given as:

 To promote good fellowship between Great Britain and Germany and their respective peoples.

 To study and consider the problems affecting the relations existing between Great Britain and Germany, with a view to the enhancing and promoting friendship between such countries and their respective peoples.